 CBT plus an antidepressant medicine may work better in some cases than either treatment alone.

 People with GAD are more likely than average to smoke heavily, drink too much alcohol and take street drugs.
 Each of these things may ease anxiety symptoms in the short term but nicotine, alcohol or drugs all make GAD worse in the long term as well as affecting general health and well-being.

 What is the outlook for generalised anxiety disorder?

-Although GAD gets better in some people, in others it tends to come and go.
+GAD gets better in many people; in others it tends to come and go.
 Some people need to take medicines for a long time but are otherwise able to lead perfectly normal lives.